microprediction/timemachines/README.md

     conda install -c conda-forge lightgbm

-Then proceed as above as see how far you get with timeseries packages
+After exhausting proceed as above as see how far you get with timeseries packages

      pip install --upgrade darts
      pip install --upgrade river

 and so on (see list above).
-The apple silicon (m1) install situation is particularly fluid.
-I revert to anaconda miniforge as noted above.
-But see also [this thread](https://stackoverflow.com/questions/65745683/how-to-install-scipy-on-apple-silicon-arm-m1) and keep open the possibility of the --no-use-pep517 option.
+Again, the apple silicon (m1) install situation is particularly fluid.
+Maybe see [this thread](https://stackoverflow.com/questions/65745683/how-to-install-scipy-on-apple-silicon-arm-m1) for ideas and keep open the possibility of the --no-use-pep517 option.

     pip install whatever --no-use-pep517